jason-lim26/csse4011-weather-station/README.md

   Reads ADC values from the wind direction sensor and converts them into degrees.

 - **IoT Connectivity:**
-  Sends sensor data as a JSON payload to a remote server using HTTP POST.
+  Sends sensor data to a remote server using simple HTTP GET request.

 ## Requirements